 - Approximately, 1.5 consumers are likely to watch videos on mobile phones compared to their desktops.

 That’s all folks!
 This is the evolution of our very own advertising, from TV, mobile-first SMS uses, to straight rights reserved advertisements.
-Also, if you are looking for video editing software tools in 2020, click HERE for our 17 best picks!
+Also, if you are looking for video editing software tools in 2021,

 The rise in digital media has for sure taken over television with a decrease for the first time in 2017 and 2018 with the high increase in the download trend.
 Without a doubt, the future lies with OTT advertising that delivers directly to the users over the internet be it on smart TVs, computers, mobile phones.